paigeweber13/fine-hardware-visualization/README.md

    - create visualization from output data

 # Accomplishments:
+## 2020-03-03 through 2020-03-10
+ - try to align manual memory benchmark and likwid benchmark:
+   - likwid measures:
+   - Memory load bandwidth [MBytes/s]  1.0E-06*DRAM_READS*64.0/time
+   - Memory evict bandwidth [MBytes/s]  1.0E-06*DRAM_WRITES*64.0/time
+   - so it seems likwid measures read and write.
+Does not seem to count the read for ownership part of the write as a read operation, as there were about 20% more reads than writes in benchmark, which is expected to be at least double the number of writes if read for ownership is counted.
+ - try to align manual FLOP benchmark with likwid benchmark
+ - make convolution into a case study
+ - CLI which benchmarks and process JSON into svg
+   - couldn't get program_options to work, either from apt or when building from source.
+Would get linker errors even with supplied examples
+     - PROBLEM WAS THE ORDER OF FLAGS GIVEN TO G++ WOW I SPENT LIKE 2 HOURS ON THIS.
+You have to put -lboost_program_options AFTER the file you're linking
+ - generate svg

 ## 2020-02-25 through 2020-03-03
  - double check bandwidth by doing manual calculations
    - only one core is reporting work even though I'm using multiple threads...